-Should I Become a Beauty Consultant?
+Become a Beauty Consultant

-Beauty consultants also are known as beauty advisors.
+Beauty consultants are also known as beauty advisors.
 These workers assist customers with cosmetics purchases and provide tips on how to apply makeup.
 Beauty consultants generally work in retail settings and might also be required to perform duties such as restocking and accepting payment from customers.
 These professionals must possess knowledge of cosmetology products and sales skills.
-The job might include working nights, weekends and even holidays, and it often includes long periods of standing or working directly with customers.
+The job might include working nights, weekends, and even holidays, and it often includes long periods of standing or working directly with customers.

 |Degree Level||High school diploma|